Eelgrass beds and artificial reefs

 Porpoises are found here all year round, but their numbers are highest during the warmer months.
 Females with their calves and groups of porpoises are often seen here.
 Gray and harbor seals are also found in the area.
 In addition, the area is an important wintering site for seabirds, especially eider and kittiwake, making it one of the most important sites in the country for these species.

-The project focuses on restoring eelgrass meadows in a bay within the Natura 2000 site where stocks have declined significantly.
+The project focuses on restoring eelgrass beds in the Southern Kattegat

 Reduced bottom impact has benefited benthic fauna